rorycl/firstgo/README.md

 The provided example configuration file sets out the images representing "pages" and the clickable area on each.
 Each "Zone" is the top left and bottom right of a rectangle.
+Notes can be added at the bottom of each image in markdown format.

 See the provided [config.yaml](./config.yaml) for an example.